zrythm/zrythm/doc/dev/m.css/doc/plugins/math-and-code.rst

             return 0;
         }

-The builtin `include directive <http://docutils.sourceforge.net/docs/ref/rst/directives.html#include>`_ is also patched to use the improved code directive.
+The `builtin include directive <http://docutils.sourceforge.net/docs/ref/rst/directives.html#include>`_ is also patched to use the improved code directive, and:

+-   Drops the rarely useful :rst:`:encoding:`, :rst:`:literal:` and
+    :rst:`:name:` options
+-   Adds a :rst:`:hl-lines:` option to have the same behavior as the :rst:`.. code::` directive
+-   Adds a :rst:`:start-on:` and :rst:`:strip-prefix:` options, and improves
+    :rst:`:end-before:`.
+See `Advanced file inclusion`_ below.

 Simply specify external code snippets filename and set the language using the :rst:`:code:` option.
 All options of the :rst:`.. code::` directive are supported as well.

 .. code-figure::